-Lotus Bay Yoga is pleased to offer parents a prenatal yoga class at Driftwood Living in Little Bay.
+Lotus Bay Yoga is pleased to offer parents a pregnancy yoga class at Driftwood Living in Little Bay.
 A collaboration with registered yoga teacher and midwife Veronica Hegedush, yoga teacher & LBY founder Amy Weidlich along with yoga teacher Monika Mamrot, the practice is a beautiful combination of connecting with baby in the belly along with a gentle exploration of just what your body can do.

 Monday Evenings 7.15pm